By Matt Reed and Ursula Wolfe-Rocca

 Ursula Wolfe-Rocca has taught high school social studies since 2000.
 Ursula works full time for the Zinn Education Project and is on the editorial board of Rethinking Schools magazine.
 She has written articles and lessons on voting rights, redlining, deportations, COINTELPRO, climate justice, Red Summer, the Cold War, and more.
 Read more.

-This lesson will be featured in the spring issue of Rethinking Schools magazine and the forthcoming second edition of the Rethinking Schools teaching guide, A People’s Curriculum for the Earth.
+This lesson was featured in the spring 2023 issue of Rethinking Schools magazine and will be in the second edition of the Rethinking Schools teaching guide, A People’s Curriculum for the Earth.